treeverse/lakeFS/docs/understand/sizing-guide.md

 see [Important metrics](#important-metrics) below to understand how to size this: it should be big enough to hold all commit metadata for actively referenced commits.

-### PostgreSQL database
+### Metadata Store

-lakeFS uses a PostgreSQL instance to manage branch references, authentication and authorization information and to keep track of currently uncommitted data across branches.
+lakeFS maintains a key-value metadata store to manage branch references, authentication and authorization information and to keep track of currently uncommitted data across branches.

 #### Storage
-The dataset stored in PostgreSQL is relatively modest as most metadata is pushed down into the object store.
+The dataset stored in the metadata store is relatively modest as most metadata is pushed down into the object store.
 Required storage is mostly a factor of the amount of uncommitted writes across all branches at any given point in time: in the range of 150 MiB per every 100,000 uncommitted writes.

 We recommend starting at 10 GiB for a production deployment, as it will likely be more than enough.

-#### RAM and `shared_buffers`
+#### RAM
-Since the data size is small, it's recommended to provide enough memory to hold the vast majority of that data in RAM:
+Since the data size is small, it's recommended to provide enough memory to hold the vast majority of that data in RAM.
+Cloud providers will save you the need to tune this parameter - it will be set to a fixed percentage the chosen instance's available RAM (25% on AWS RDS, 30% on Google Cloud SQL).

+For self-managed database instances follow these best practices

+###### PostgreSQL
 Ideally, configure the [shared_buffers](https://www.postgresql.org/docs/current/runtime-config-resource.html#GUC-SHARED-BUFFERS){: target="_blank" }
 of your PostgreSQL instances to be large enough to contain the currently active dataset.
 Pick a database instance with enough RAM to accommodate this buffer size at roughly x4 the size given for `shared_buffers`.
 For example, if an installation has ~500,000 uncommitted writes at any given time, it would require about 750 MiB of `shared_buffers` that would require about 3 GiB of RAM.

-Cloud providers will save you the need to tune this parameter - it will be set to a fixed percentage the chosen instance's available RAM (25% on AWS RDS, 30% on Google Cloud SQL).
+###### DynamoDB
+TBD

 #### CPU

+###### PostgreSQL
 PostgreSQL CPU cores help scale concurrent requests.
 1 CPU core for every 5,000 requests/second is ideal.